HandBrake/HandBrake-docs/source/docs/en/latest/developer/install-dependencies-fedora.markdown

 Installing dependencies on Fedora
 =================================

-The following instructions are for [Fedora](https://getfedora.org) 30 and 31.
+The following instructions are for [Fedora](https://getfedora.org) 30 through 32.

 Basic requirements to run commands: